GemCopeland/personal-website/src/posts/2019-11-27-designs-agency.md

 I recently did a remote lecture for the [Transformation Design](https://www.hbk-bs.de/en/studiengaenge/transformation-design/) course at HBK Braunschweig.

-The students are currently doing a subject on *operating systems*, looking at the frameworks and structures that surround design: alternative, established and experimental ways of working, cooperation, organisation and solidarity.
+The students are currently doing a subject on *operating systems*, looking at the frameworks and structures that surround design: established and experimental ways of working, cooperation, organisation and solidarity.

 It made me so happy that this course exists!
 I spoke about my own practice as a digital designer, the different studios I've worked for, collectives I'm part of and the different tools, structures and processes that I've learnt about and found useful in my work.